ZQuestClassic/ZQuestClassic/CONTRIBUTING.md

 * limit how many frames of the replay runs like: `--frame 100`
 * use `--help` to see more options

-We have a local webserver for running these replays from a brower, and for visualizing how a replay fails with a compare report.
+We have a local webserver for running these replays from a browser, and for visualizing how a replay fails with a compare report.
 See [./tests/replay_runner](./tests/replay_runner/README.md) for more.

+### User uploaded replays

+Users can opt into uploading replays of the quests they play.
+Only replays for known quests in the database are uploaded.
+To download them for local use, run `python scripts/replay_uploads.py` (requires an auth key, ask Connor for one).

 ### Python test suite